A Bizarre Las Vegas Road Trip Stop: What is on Zzyzx Road, Really?

 The immense vastness of the Sandy Lake Salt Flat.

-If you are planning a US road trip, be sure to check out my Ultimate Guide to Planning a US Road Trip.
+If you are planning a US road trip, check out my Ultimate Guide to Planning a US Road Trip.
 If you are continuing your road trip past Vegas to the Grand Canyon, read about my Northern Arizona Road Trip.

 Zzyzx Road is a interesting road trip stop that you must make when you are travelling from California to Las Vegas.
 If you have passed the sign, you may have wondered what is on it.
 Read on to find out. #LasVegasRoadTrip #California #USroadtrip